Linear Actuators » Glideforce Light-Duty (LD) Linear Actuators » 20:1 Glideforce LD Linear Actuators »

 Using the actuator

 To test-drive the actuator, simply connect a power source of up to 12 V to the motor leads.
 Reversing the applied voltage will reverse the direction of motion.
 A motor controller or motor driver is required for electronic speed and direction control.
-We recommend our Jrk Motor Controllers for use with the feedback actuators and the Pololu Simple Motor Controller 18v7 for controlling the actuators without feedback, though many of our other motor controllers and motor drivers are capable of powering this actuator.
+We recommend our Jrk G2 21v3 or Jrk G2 24v13 motor controllers for use with the feedback actuators (see below for more information on this) and the Simple Motor Controller G2 18v15 for controlling the actuators without feedback, though many of our other motor controllers and motor drivers are capable of powering this actuator.

-These actuators have a stall current of 10 A at 12 V, but they will, on average, draw far less than this when used within their load ratings.
-They draw around 500 mA with no load an can exceed 3 A at their maximum rated dynamic load, so we have found they generally work well with our lower-power jrk 21v3 motor controller with feedback (see the bottom of this page for more information using this controller for closed-loop linear actuator position control).
+These actuators have a stall current of 7 A at 12 V, but they will, on average, draw far less than this when used within their load ratings.
+They draw around 1 A with no load and can exceed 3 A at their maximum rated dynamic load, so we have found they generally work well with our lower-power jrk 21v3 motor controller with feedback (see the bottom of this page for more information using this controller for closed-loop linear actuator position control).
 Note, however, that the actuators can briefly draw close to their full stall current when abruptly started or on a sudden change of direction.
 Such current spikes can be dampened if you take steps to limit the acceleration of the actuator (many of our motor controllers offer optional acceleration limiting).

-|Connecting a linear actuator with feedback to a jrk 21v3 motor controller.
+Connecting a light-duty linear actuator with feedback to a Jrk 21v3 motor controller.

-- If you have not already, read through the Jrk USB Motor Controllers User’s Guide and download its drivers and configuration software.
+- If you have not already, read through the Jrk G2 Motor Controllers User’s Guide and download its drivers and configuration software.

-- Connect your jrk to a PC with a USB cable and launch the configuration utility.
+- Before connecting power and your actuator to your Jrk, confirm that it is working by connecting your Jrk to a PC with a USB cable and launch the configuration utility.
 The red LED should be on, and the green LED should be flickering quickly.

 - In the configuration utility, choose File → Open settings file (Ctrl + O), and navigate to the location of the settings file you downloaded in step 3.